 Channels for team collaboration, app and main information

 What goes in a channel ?

-- To use apps using tabs channel (onenotes, planner, website, a sharepoint library etc)
+Add apps using tabs in the channel (onenotes, planner, website, a sharepoint library etc).

 Chat for day to day operational conversation